Help using the Microsoft Baseline Security Analyzer (MBSA)

-Note: System administrators who wish to utilize the command line tool for scanning multiples systems remotely should refer to the detailed instructions provided in Microsoft’s document titled How To: Use the Microsoft Baseline Security Analyzer, which can be found at http://msdn.microsoft.com/en-us/library/aa302360.aspx.
+Note: System administrators who wish to use the command line tool for scanning multiples systems remotely should refer to Microsoft’s How To: Use the Microsoft Baseline Security Analyzer.

 Before installing MBSA, make sure that your computer meets the following minimum requirements:

 - In order to perform a scan you MUST have administrator privileges.

 - The latest Windows Update Agent (WUA) client.
 MBSA automatically updates computers that need an updated WUA client if Configure computers for Microsoft Update and scanning prerequisites is selected.

 - IIS 5.0, 5.1 or 6.0 (required for IIS vulnerability checks).

 - SQL Server 2000 or MSDE 2.0 (required for SQL vulnerability checks).

 - For the Operating System and Microsoft Office minimum requirements, please see the information at http://msdn.microsoft.com/en-us/library/aa302360.aspx.